matafokka/vite-awesome-svg-loader/README_DEV.md

    1. Open `package.json` file inside your integration directory.
    1. Add `"integration-utils": "*"` dependency.
    1. Develop your integration.
 Use `integration-utils` to simplify the development.
 [More info](packages/integration-utils/README.md).
+   1. Optional: generate docs.
+Do this if it doesn't require maintenance, or you feel like actual docs site is needed.
+Docs should be generated in the `<your-integration-root>/docs` directory.
+This directory will be copied to the demo bundle automatically.
 1. Update `vite-awesome-svg-loader` package with your integration:
    1. Open `packages/vite-awesome-svg-loader/package.json`.
    1. Add your integration to the `exports` and `typesVersions["*"]` fields.
 Basically copy already existing entry and change directory name.
 Unfortunately, we can't point to another `package.json` and shouldn't dynamically create a package.